isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- *12 Nov 2020*
+**Presenter**: Andee Kaplan
+**Title**: Protoshiny: Exploring Interactive Dendrograms with Prototypes
+**Abstract**:
+Clustering is one of the principal tools used by data analysts for uncovering the structure present within a data set.
+Hierarchical clustering is particularly popular since it can reveal multiple scales of groupings at once without forcing the data analyst to commit to a certain number of clusterings.
+However, hierarchical clustering's usefulness as a visualization tool is severely degraded by increasing data set sizes.
+We present an interactive tool that overcomes this difficulty, making hierarchical clustering useful for exploring data sets at scales of interest.
+Our tool is implemented using Shiny and D3.js and is based on minimax clustering, a method that associates a prototypical element with each node of a hierarchical clustering dendrogram.

 - *05 Nov 2020*
 **Presenter**: Eric Hare
 **Title**:  A Primer on Parallel Processing in R and the Tidyverse